xenserver/xenserver-build-env/README.md

 Use the `run.py` script.
 It accepts a variety of parameters allowing for different uses:
 * rebuild an existing source RPM (with automated installation of the build dependencies)
 * build a package from an already extracted source RPM (sources and spec file), or from a directory that follows the rpmbuild convention (a `SOURCES/` directory and a `SPECS/` directory).
 Most useful for building packages from XCP-ng's git repositories of RPM sources: https://github.com/xcp-ng-rpms.
-* or simply start a shell in the build environment, with the appropriate CentOS, EPEL et XCP-ng yum repositories enabled.
+* or simply start a shell in the build environment, with the appropriate CentOS, EPEL and XCP-ng yum repositories enabled.

 ```sh
 usage: run.py [-h] [-b BRANCH] [-l BUILD_LOCAL] [--define DEFINE]